-We’ve never done a diamond heist, but if it would result in us spending the rest of our lives at Amanera in the Dominican Republic, we reckon it would be well worth it.
-Crime-justifying charms here include the eye-pop Playa Grande setting, cliffhanger casitas styled with Aman’s signature sartorial restraint, a blissful spa inspired by indigenous medicine, two restaurants and more adventure activities than a superhero would know what to do with.
+We don’t normally contemplate carrying out diamond heists or Machiavellian manoeuvres, but if they’d result in a life lived at luxury hotel Amanera in the Dominican Republic, they’d be well worth it.
+Crime-justifying charms here include: a jaw-drop Playa Grande perch, cliffhanger casitas with contemporary good looks, an Aman spa, two restaurants and more adventure activities than a superhero would know what to do with.
 There’s even a well-stocked cigar lounge, so you can go home proficient in the art of rolling your own gangster smokes.

 2pm, but flexible, subject to availability.
 Earliest check-in, noon.